davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 04-MAY-2020
 * AdditionalCoding_202003_v001 runs comparisons against an external source
 * AdditionalCoding_202003_v001 investigates wind by season and locale
+* AdditionalCoding_202003_v001 predicts locale by wind and month